NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 + the computational cell is centered at the origin of the *xy* plane and defined on layer 0

-+ the eigenmode source and monitors are defined on layers 1-5
++ the source and four mode monitors are defined on layers 1-5

 + the lower and upper branches of the coupler are defined on layers 31 and 32